Jeremy Scahill: Kosovo conflict

 In 1999, he covered the Kosovo conflict, reporting live from Belgrade and Kosovo itself.
 In an article in the International Socialist Review, Scahill accused the United Nations Mission in Kosovo (UNMIK) of being complicit in Albanian atrocities against Serbs.

+In 1999, the Scahill and Goodman's documentary Drilling and Killing: Chevron and Nigeria's Oil Dictatorship was also awarded one of the prizes of the Overseas Press Club.
+The keynote speaker was a major supporter of the Kosovo War, Richard Holbrooke, who, to the applause of 300 attendees, announced that the building of the Radio Television of Serbia had been bombed by NATO.
+The bombing left 16 media workers dead.
+The only protesting voices at the ceremony were Scahill and Goodman who wanted to ask Holbrooke questions, but he refused.
+They then rejected the prize.
+In 2019 Scahill apologized to the victims' family members in the name of the US government, calling the bombing a war crime.

 After Slobodan Milosevic's death in 2006, Scahill accused the International Criminal Tribunal for the former Yugoslavia (ICTY) of practicing "victors' justice" and being "a poor substitute for a true international court."